paulfitzpatrick85/CI-Portfolio-Project-1/README.md

 ## deployment

-I deployed the website through github pages and confirmed that it displayed correctly across multipe screen sizes from large monitors to laptop, tablet and small smartphones (as small as 325px), and also in different browsers including chrome, firefox and microsoft edge
+I deployed the website through github pages and confirmed that

 ## credits
 All images taken from pexels except for both picture of wooden toys on resources page, taken from fruugo.ie and amazon respectively.